invkrh/akka-spray-playground/README.md

 # akka-spray-playground
-Some tiny applications built on akka and spray.
-Interesting ones will be isolated in a separated repository latter.
+Tiny applications built on akka and spray.

+## cmdchat
+A command line group chat app built on Akka